 - Templates with basic questions to help you with planning, creating and distributing content that will serve your business goals while living up to the expectations of your customers.

-Content Writing in the Semantic Web (Course Outline)
+Content Writing in the Semantic Web (Detailed Course Outline)

 In this section you will learn more about the underlying principles of the web and the role writing plays in it.
 Starting with a more conceptual look at texts on the web and text in general we will take a look and the way web writing has been and still is following the evolving nature of the web itself.
 We will also talk about the What? and the How? of the Semantic Web.